-Armor Holdings 40 MM Launchers- Cost \$1000, quantity: 4.
+Armor Holdings 40 MM Launchers- Cost \$1,000, quantity: 4.
 40MM launchers are a single shot break-open frame launcher with a fixed stock.
-These launchers are used to launch soft foam projectiles and chemical agent projectiles to resolve critical incidents involving barricaded persons.
+These launchers are used to launch chemical agent projectiles to resolve critical incidents involving barricaded persons.

 The launcher is used to launch chemical agent projectiles during high-risk incidents to resolve the conflict with less lethal measures.
-The soft foam projectiles can be further used to port windows after chemical agents have been deployed.
+The projectiles can be further used to break windows so chemical agents can be deployed.
 The launchers are used by the SWAT Team.